 Place biscuits in a food processor and process until fine breadcrumb-like consistency (or crush in a bag using a rolling pin).

 Add the melted butter.
 Mix well until combined.
 Pour the mixture into the lined slice tin and use the back of a metal spoon to smooth down evenly into a crust.

 Refrigerate until needed.
 Mix the gelatine with the boiling water in a small bowl until completely dissolved.

 In a separate bowl mix together the condensed milk and lemon juice before adding the gelatine mixture – whisk until smooth and carefully pour over the base.

 Refrigerate for 1 hour or until firm.

-Once condensed milk mixture is firm make up Jelly following packet directions, add one tsp gelatine extra and mix well.
+Once the condensed milk mixture is firm make up Jelly following packet directions, add one teaspoon of gelatine, and mix well.

 Allow the jelly mix to cool to room temperature before carefully pouring over the top of the slice, pouring the jelly mix over the back of a metal spoon to avoid holes in your slice.

 Refrigerate until set and Enjoy.
 Once set cut into squares and serve.

 A FIFO (Fly In Fly Out) worker, Kimberley shares recipes and tips and tricks for feeding the masses in remote Australia.
 Kimberley Leonhardt is from Gympie in Queensland and she is the creative face behind My Camp Kitchen.